 Benzodiazepines, such as Valium, Klonopin, and Xanax, are medications doctors prescribe to treat seizures, insomnia, and panic disorders.
 Some are also used to induce amnesia in surgery.
 These medications are central nervous system depressants that create a calming effect, providing relief for those struggling with these conditions.
 People often abuse benzodiazepines recreationally for their calming effect.

-There are about 15 benzodiazepines approved by the Food and Drug Administration (FDA) in the U.S. These include:
+Benzodiazepines, also known as benzos, are a type of psychoactive drug commonly used to treat anxiety disorders, insomnia, and seizures.
+There are about 15 benzodiazepines approved by the Food and Drug Administration (FDA) in the U.S. The most common types of benzodiazepines include:

 - Midazolam (Versed)